ghemulyanto/spring-boot-vue-vuetify-chain-select/README.md

-## Building simple "Choose Region" app with Spring Boot for back end and Vue JS with Vuetify for front end.
+## Building simple "Choose Region" app with Spring Boot for backend and Vue JS with Vuetify for frontend.

 ![App Screenshot](region.gif)